-From 2007-08 onwards, the financial intensity of the government sector increased in all countries (sharply in the UK and Ireland) with no exception, as governments raised debts to partially cushion the fall in private consumption and in some cases to rescue financial institutions considered "too big to fail."
+From 2007 to 08 onwards, the financial intensity of the government sector increased in all countries (sharply in the UK and Ireland) with no exception, as governments raised debts partially to cushion the fall in private consumption and in some cases to rescue financial institutions considered "too big to fail."

 The latter observation is in stark contrast with the austerity policies imposed on peripheral countries of the Eurozone by the European Central Bank, the European Commission and the International Monetary Fund on the grounds of an increasing spread.
 The spread of a country is a measure of the difference between the government's borrowing cost and the borrowing cost of the lending government.
 The interest rate is set in order to cover the costs of the expected default risk.
-If perceived risk increases, the spread also tends to increase in order to attract enough capital through higher yields, thereby rising the share of liabilities used to finance borrowing costs.
+If perceived risk increases, the spread also tends to increase in order to attract enough capital through higher yields, thereby raising the share of liabilities used to finance borrowing costs.
 The analysis of financial stocks instead of interest rates allows us to suggest that the austerity policies applied did not respond to a factual increase in government debt, but rather to a perceived increase in risk.

 Finally, the DE sector (rest of the Domestic Economy) is composed of agriculture and the building and manufacturing sectors (the economic sectors with the highest energy throughput), services excluding finance and government, and household activities.
 The DE sector comprises about 99% of total human activity.
 Given its characteristics, we analyze the DE sector with reference to the fund population.
-The metabolic rates considered are the energy metabolic rate, measured as energy throughput (MegaJoules) per hour of human activity (Table 3 and Figure 6a), and the financial metabolic rate, measured as financial assets (at constant prices) per hour of human activity (Table 4 and Figure 6b).
+The metabolic rates considered are the energy metabolic rate, measured as energy throughput (MegaJoules) per hour of human activity (Table 3 and Fig. 6a), and the financial metabolic rate, measured as financial assets (at constant prices) per hour of human activity (Table 4 and Fig. 6b).

 The energy metabolic rates of the DE sector tend to be stable over the period analyzed (Table 3).
 This suggests that there has been no decrease in the energy throughput of European economies per hour of work.
-This result is consistent with the findings of Henriques and Kander (2010).
-The only exceptions are Spain, Greece, Austria and Portugal, displaying a slight increase in energy metabolic rate, possibly linked to the large-scale investments in construction and infrastructures that preceded the crisis.
-This result suggests that the decoupling is relative, although this conclusion must be taken with caution.
+This result is consistent with